What Is Shares Premium?

 #1 – No Dilution in Rights

-For raising the funds additionally by the means of share premium account does not lead to the dilution of the rights of the shareholders as the same number of shares are issued with the additional amount in form of share premium.
+Raising funds additionally using a share premium account does not lead to the dilution of the rights of the shareholders as the same number of shares are issued with the additional amount in the form of premium.

 #2 – Tax Neutral